 Different varieties also produce tubers of varying quality, from white floury potatoes to yellowish waxy ones.
 Majestic is a late potato with a white flesh and is very popular.
 Sharpe's Express is an early variety with yellow flesh, and Golden Wonder is a late yellow potato with a good flavor.

 Potatoes are planted in Mar and Apr.
 Those planted too early risk being destroyed by frost, which withers and blackens the young foliage.
 They are ready for digging from July to October.

 The tubers can be stored in the open in 'clamps' covered with earth, or in cellars, which must be dark and cold, otherwise the tubers will sprout or turn green.
 All the green parts of the plant are poisonous, due to a substance called solanine, and tubers which have turned green due to exposure to light are bitter.

 If we disregard variations shown by the different varieties we can say that the potato contains about one-fifth solid matter, the rest being water.

-Of the solid matter by far the greatest part is starch, 80 to 88 per cent, and there is about 3 to 8 per cent of sugar.
-Nitrogenous constituents average about 3 per cent of the dry weight and half of these are protein, half amino-acids.
+Of the solid matter by far the greatest part is starch, 80 to 88%, and there is about 3 to 8% of sugar.
+Nitrogenous constituents average about 3% of the dry weight and half of these are protein, half amino-acids.
 There is practically no fat or oil, Mineral constituents include phosphorus, calcium, potassium, and traces of iron, sodium, chlorine, and sulphur.

 The potato is rich in ascorbic acid or vitamin C and also in vitamins of the B2 complex.
 Vitamins A and D are lacking.